abingham/docopt-subcommands/README.md

 `docopt-subcommands` allows you to create subcommand-based programs using [docopt](https://github.com/docopt/docopt).
-A subcommand-based program is one in which the main program a "subcommand" argument to tell it what to do.
+A subcommand-based program is one in which the main program uses a "subcommand" argument to tell it what to do.

 The classic example of such a program is [git](https://git-scm.com/).
-The `git` command with not arguments doesn't do much of anything.
-Instead, its the first argument to `git` - the *subcommand* - that tells it what to actually do.
+The `git` command with no arguments doesn't do much of anything.
+Instead, it's the first argument to `git` - the *subcommand* - that tells it what to actually do.
 For
 example: